cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

 here, and overridden in suites if necessary (see :ref:`SuiteAuth`).

-The suite-specific passphrase must be installed on a user's account to authorize full control privileges (see :ref:`tutPassphrases` and :ref:`ConnectionAuthentication`).
+The suite-specific passphrase must be installed on a user's account to authorize full control privileges (see :ref:`ConnectionAuthentication`).
 In the future we plan to move to a more traditional user account model so that each authorized user can have their own password.